unisonweb/unison/unison-src/transcripts/merges.output.md

 .master> merge .feature1

-  🆕
+  Here's the changed in the current namespace after the merge:

-  Here's what's changed in the current namespace after the merge:
+  Adds:

-  + Adds / updates:
+    1. y : Text

-    y
+  Tip: You can use `todo` to see if this generated any work to

-  Tip: You can always `undo` if this wasn't what you wanted.
+       do in this branch and `test` to run the tests.
+Or you can use `undo` or `reflog` to undo the results of this merge.

 .master> view y